-Gompf and Miyazaki \cite[Proposition~3.1]{Gompf-Miyazaki} gave two knots which have the same $0$-surgery and whose connected sum is not ribbon by utilizing a patern, which is called a {\it dualizable pattern} in this paper (for definition, see Section~\ref{sec:dualizable}).
+Gompf and Miyazaki \cite[Proposition~3.1]{Gompf-Miyazaki} gave a pair of knots which have homeomorphic $0$-surgeries and whose connected sum is not ribbon by utilizing a pattern, which is called a {\it dualizable pattern} in this manuscript (for definition, see Section~\ref{sec:dualizable}).
 In particular, there is no ribbon concordance between them in both directions.
-Abe and the author \cite{Abe-Tagami} also gave such knots.
+Abe and the author \cite{Abe-Tagami} also gave such a pair of knots.
 In \cite{Abe-Tagami}, we use the technique called ``annulus twist" and ``annulus presentation", which are essentially given by Osoinach \cite{Osoinach} and improved in \cite{Teragaito, AJOT}.
-By utilizing \cite[Theorem~2.8]{AJOT}, we see that Abe and the author's knots have the same $0$-trace.
-We also see that Gompf and Miyazaki's knots have the same $0$-trace by \cite[Theorem~3.1]{Miller-Piccirillo}.
-Hence, we can consider the following natural question:
+By utilizing \cite[Theorem~2.8]{AJOT}, we see that Abe and the author's knots have diffeomorphic $0$-traces.
+We also see that Gompf and Miyazaki's knots have diffeomorphic $0$-traces by \cite[Theorem~3.1]{Miller-Piccirillo}.
+Hence, we can consider the following question:

-Later, Miller and Piccirillo \cite{Miller-Piccirillo} gave infinitely many counterexamples for the $4$-dimensional version of Akbulut-Kirby's conjecture by using a dualizable pattern.
+This question has been negatively solved by Miller and Piccirillo \cite{Miller-Piccirillo}.
+In fact, they gave infinitely many pairs of knots such that they have diffeomorphic $0$-traces and yet are distinct in smooth concordance by using dualizable patterns.
 They also mentioned a relation between annulus presentations and dualizable patterns.

-Recently, Piccirillo \cite{Piccirillo} introduced a class of Kirby diagrams $R\cup G\cup B$ which correspond to dualizable patterns in some sense.
-In this paper, we call such a Kirby diagram {\it an RGB-diagram} (for definition, see Section~\ref{sec:RGB}).
-As an application, Piccirillo \cite{Piccirillo2} constructed a non-slice knot whose $0$-trace is diffeomorphic to that of the Conway knot by using an RGB-diagram.
-In particular, we see that the Conway knot is not slice by Theorem~\ref{thm:slice-embed}.
-This gives the answer to a long standing question which asks the sliceness of the Conway knot.
-We remark that Piccirillo's construction can also be explained in terms of annulus presentations and annulus twists (see Remark~\ref{rem:unknotting-one}).
+Recently, Piccirillo \cite{Piccirillo} introduced a class of Kirby diagrams $R\cup G\cup B$.
+In this manuscript, we call a Kirby diagram of the class an {\it RGB-diagram} (for definition, see Section~\ref{sec:RGB}).
+As an application, Piccirillo \cite{Piccirillo2} constructed a non-slice knot whose $0$-trace is diffeomorphic to that of the Conway knot.
+In particular, we see that the Conway knot is not smoothly slice by Theorem~\ref{thm:slice-embed}.
+We remark that Piccirillo's construction can be explained in terms of annulus presentations and annulus twists (see Remark~\ref{rem:unknotting-one}).